NIGMS/Introduction-to-Data-Science-for-Biology/README.md

 - **4- Practice - Answer Key**: This notebook provides the answers and explanation to the previous Practice exercise notebook.
 Check this notebook only after you have tried to complete the previous exercise yourself.

+This module will cost you about $1.00 to run, assuming you tear down all resources upon completion.

 ## Overview of Page Contents

 + [Getting Started](#gs)